Building Applications for the Web

 - emscripten tool chain for compiling to WebAssembly

 You need to install and configure Qt for WebAssembly and the tool chain for compiling to WebAssembly.
-The Qt Installer automatically adds a build and run kit to Qt Creator.
+Qt Online Installer automatically adds a build and run kit to Qt Creator.

 To set up Qt for WebAssembly:

-- Use the Qt maintenance tool to install Qt for WebAssembly and, on Windows, MinGW (found in Developer and Designer Tools).
+- Use Qt Maintenance Tool to install Qt for WebAssembly and, on Windows, MinGW (found in Developer and Designer Tools).

 - Check out a known-good Emscripten version supported by the Qt for WebAssembly version that you installed, and install and activate